jan-tennert/RedisKM/README.md

 login.rename("newLogin")
 ```

-More information about Lists, Sets, the JSON module and more can be found in the [Wiki]()
+More information about Lists, Sets, the JSON module and more can be found in the [Wiki](https://github.com/jan-tennert/RedisKM/wiki).

 # Installation